- We will be using Google Drive for our file server

 - If your computer is set up for Google Drive and you have not been shared the file server, ask a coach

-- Backfiles from 2010-2012 will be copied directly to debater computers through Google Drive
+- Backfiles for past seasons will be copied directly to debater computers through Google Drive

 - We will be using Verbatim as our template for paperless debate this year